mickymck/answerquest/README.md

+to run on a local server, enter `pipenv shell` and `./manage.py runserver`.

 # Group Project 2

 This week, you will be in a team of three or four people working on a project.
 You should use [GitHub issues](https://guides.github.com/features/issues/) to keep track of who is working on what, and should use [feature branches](https://bocoup.com/blog/git-workflow-walkthrough-feature-branches) for development.